Kalepa/terraform-random-uuid/README.md

 # Terraform UUID

+On the Terraform Registry: [Invicton-Labs/uuid/random](https://registry.terraform.io/modules/Invicton-Labs/uuid/random/latest)

-This module functions similarly to the `uuid()` function, except that it produces a UUID value during the plan step, which remains consistent through to the apply step.
+This module functions similarly to the `uuid()` function, except that it produces a UUID value during the plan step which remains consistent through to the apply step.

 On Windows, it will use PowerShell's built-in `[guid]::NewGuid()` function.
 On Unix, it will use the first of the following methods that is available:
 - `uuidgen` (if it's installed)